NotTahaAli/subconscious-partner-selection/README.md

 ## Acknowledgments

-- Built with care and empathy by Muhammad Taha Ali (That's my AI Agent not Me)
-- Uses advanced AI to generate authentic personality descriptions
+- Uses Google Gemini API to generate authentic personality descriptions
 - Inspired by the complexity and beauty of human connections